 The strong interactions are known to be described by the Yang-Mills theory Quantum Chromodynamics (QCD).
 This is a theory that is weakly coupled at short distances and strongly coupled at large distances.
 Our understanding of QCD is imperfect.
 We have limited tools for the strongly coupled regime, and precision calculation in the weakly coupled regime is technically complex.
 Nevertheless, our knowledge of QCD has taken enormous strides since the previous Snowmass workshop a decade ago.
 In this section, we review the currents state of our tools for QCD and indicate the opportunities for further progress.
-More details on all of the topics discussed here can be found in the working group report [34].
+More details on all of the topics discussed here can be found in the working group report [29].

-640 In our discussion of precision quantum field theory calculation, we will describe one-loop radiative corrections 641 as next-to-leading order (NLO), and higher corrections as NNLO, etc.
+In our discussion of precision quantum field theory calculation, we will describe one-loop radiative corrections as next-to-leading order (NLO), and higher corrections as NNLO, etc.

-642 1.6.1 α_s
+579 1.6.1 $lpha_s$

-The strength of the QCD coupling is determined by the value of the coupling constant α_s , usually expressed as its \overline{MS} value at the Z mass.
-The current Particle Date Group [35] value of this quantity has 0.6% uncertainty.
-We have pointed out in Section 1.4.1 that this is a limiting systematic error in the evaluation of the SM prediction for Higgs boson couplings.
+The strength of the QCD coupling is determined by the value of the coupling constant $\alpha_s$ , usually expressed as its $\overline{MS}$ value at the Z mass.
+The current Particle Date Group [30] value of this quantity has 0.6% uncertainty.
+We have pointed out in Sec.
+1.4.1 that this is a limiting systematic error in the evaluation of the SM prediction for Higgs boson couplings.

 There are three strategies to improve the estimate.
-The extraction of α_s from the Z boson width or the ratio of hadronic to leptonic Z decays is theoretically unambiguous but is limited by statistics.
-Currently, this extraction has a 4% uncertainty and does not improve the world average.
-The Giga-Z program at the ILC discussed in the previous section should improve this uncertainty to 0.4%.
+The extraction of $\alpha_s$ from the Z boson width or the ratio of hadronic to leptonic Z decays is theoretically unambiguous but is limited by statistics.
+The Giga-Z program at the ILC discussed in the previous section should improve the current determination from this source from 4% to 0.4%.
 The very high luminosity Z program envisioned for TLEP could decrease this uncertainty further to 0.1%.
-We judge that higher-statistics measurements of e^+e^- event shapes are not competitive with these improvements.
-Proposed improvements of PDFs from LHeC will lead to an improved value of α_s from the measurement of PDF evolution.
+We judge that higher-statistics measurements of $e^+e^-$ event shapes are not competitive with these improvements.
+Proposed improvements of PDFs from LHeC will lead to an improved value of $\alpha_s$ from the measurement of PDF evolution.
 The expected statistical error would be $\pm 0.2\%$ from LHeC alone and $\pm 0.1\%$ from the combination of LHeC and HERA.
-The theoretical systematic error for this method is not as well understood, but we estimate this at $\pm 0.5\%$ once one further order in QCD perturbation theory (N3LO) is calculated.
+The theoretical systematic error for this method is not as well understood, but we estimate this at $\pm 0.5\%$ once one further order in QCD perturbation theory (NLO) is calculated.

-The most accurate current values of α_s come from lattice gauge theory.
+The most accurate current values of $\alpha_s$ come from lattice gauge theory.
 Higher statistics lattice estimates and calculation of additional terms in lattice perturbation theory should decrease the current uncertainties over the next decade to 0.3%.
 These improvements will come together with improvements in the values of the quark masses, as discussed in 1.4.1.

-661 1.6.2 Parton distribution functions
+1.6.2 Parton distribution functions

 Our knowledge of the initial state in hadron-hadron collisions is encoded in the representation of the proton structure given by the parton distribution functions (PDFs).
-The provision of PDF distributions with uncertainties is an innovation of the past decade [36].
+The provision of PDF distributions with uncertainties is an innovation of the past decade [31].
 The uncertainties quoted have been continually improved through the addition of new data sets, especially from the Tevatron and HERA experiments.